mmondics/aiops-z/README.md

 #### Automations

-85. From the left-side menu, navigate to Automations.
+85. **From the left-side menu, navigate to Automations**.
 If there are any filters applied, click the Clear Filters button to see all of the Policies.

     ![automations-policies](images/automations-policies.png)